School Safety Assessments

 NCPCV’s School Safety Assessments go beyond analyzing just locks and doors.
 Instead, NCPCV team members do a thorough, on-site walkthrough of each school and its premises, including, but not limited to, the safe flow of traffic on campus, the flow and movement of students through entryways and exits, lighting, pathways, and safety reviews and inspections of all major common areas such as gyms, cafeterias, libraries, and other larger areas where students may assemble in groups.

-These on-site reviews lean on CPTED (Crime prevention through environmental design) strategies that deter violence by altering the physical design of spaces where people congregate.
+These on-site reviews lean on Crime Prevention Through Environmental Design (CPTED) strategies that deter violence by altering the physical design of spaces where people congregate.
 This includes ensuring school officials have a good line of sight into what’s happening on campus and eliminating potential problem areas.

 Also included is a review of each school’s access control — determining who is allowed in and out of the school at all times.